artefactual/archivematica-docs/admin-manual/installation/installation.rst

 **Notes**:

-Indexing
+*Indexing*
-Archivematica uses Elasticsearch to provide a search index.
-This is now an optional feature, as of version 1.8.0.
-It is possible to install Archivematica without Elasticsearch.
-This provides the benefit of reduced consumption of compute resources, and lower opertional complexity, the trade off being that some functionality is not available.
+Installing Elasticsearch to provide a search index is now optional as of version 1.8.0.
+Installing Archivematica in a headless state, without Elasticsearch means reduced consumption of compute resources and lower opertional complexity.
+However, some functionality, such as the Backlog, Appraisal and Archival Storage tabs, is not available.

 When Elasticsearch is used, Archivematica 1.8.0 requires version 1.x (tested with 1.7.6).
-Support for a more modern version of Elasticsearch is being developed and is planned for a future release.
+Support for a more recent version of Elasticsearch is being developed and is planned for a future release.

 Archivematica 1.8 has been tested with MySQL 5.5, including the Percona and